double-blind-reviewing/double-blind/README.md

 # Computer science conferences - double-blind status

-This document lists computer science conferences and their status with respect to anonymity during the reviewing process.
+This document lists major computer science conferences and their status with respect to anonymity during the reviewing process.

+* "Single-blind" means that author identities and affiliations are visible to reviewers at all points during the reviewing process.

 * "At least partially double-blind" means that author identities and affiliations are not revealed for papers prior to the submission of